flexkube/libflexkube/README.md

 - [cmd/kubelet-pool](cmd/kubelet-pool) - allows to create and manage kubelet pools
 - [cmd/helm-release](cmd/helm-release) - allows to create and update helm 3 releases

-All mentioned CLI tools currently takes `config.yaml` file from working directory as an input and produces `state.yaml` file when they finish working. `state.yaml` file contains information about created containers and it shouldn't be modified manually.
+All mentioned CLI binaries currently takes `config.yaml` file from working directory as an input and produces `state.yaml` file when they finish working. `state.yaml` file contains information about created containers and it shouldn't be modified manually.
 On subsequent runs, `state.yaml` file is read as well and it's used to track and update created containers.